On the number of total prime factors of an odd perfect number: 3 does not divide N

 We have from counting our contribution to the special prime that

 We also have

 We note that since every element in $T_M$ is 1 mod 5, we have

-We also have by Lemma \ref{T1 to S2 contributes an 11} that any contribution from $S_{2*}$ which contributes both terms to $T$ must for a contribution to $f_{11}$.
+We also have by Lemma \ref{T1 to S2 contributes an 11} that any contribution from $S_{2*}$ which contributes both terms to $T$ must also contribute to $f_{11}$.
 We set $S_2*T$ to be those elements of $S_2*$ which contribute both terms to $T$, and we set $S_{2*UE}$ to be those which contribute at least one term to either $u$ or $e$.
 We have then:

 We have as before that the special prime must be raised to at least the first power and thus:

 Finally we have that The 3 comes from the special prime, the possibility of division by 5 and the possibility of division by 11.